Registration with Dietetics Credentials from outside of Canada

 My university transcripts already show that I completed a dietetic internship.
 Do I still need to submit a Letter of Verification of Internship?

 Yes, you must submit a Letter of Verification of Internship as part of your application.
 There is great variation in the length, breadth and depth of dietetic internships all over the world.
 In Canada, a Dietetic Internship is approximately 1480 hours (35 to 40 weeks) of full-time study in clinical, management and population and public health settings.
 Your Letter of Verification of Internship provides detailed information about the skills, knowledge and level of competence you acquired during your practicum experience.

 My dietetic internship was only a few months long.
 Can I still register with the CDBC?

 All international applicants’ knowledge, skills, abilities and judgement are assessed to current Canadian dietetic education and practical training.
 A Canadian dietetic internship (or practical training) is approximately 1480 hours long and takes between 35 to 40 weeks of full-time work to complete.
 Depending on the review of your practical training and work experience, and on the results of your practical assessment, you may be required to complete practical training, in order to be eligible for registration.

 Once CDBC has received, reviewed, and approved all the documents in Step 1 and Step 2 then the application moves forward into the assessment stage.
 The assessment stage contains two consecutive portions: Knowledge and then Practical.

 Financial fees as outlined in the cost section must be paid and processed before starting each of the assessments.
 All fees are paid online and are non-refundable.

 1. All documents received and approved by CDBC

-- Review, complete, sign, and return the Honesty Declaration to CDBC.
+- Review, complete, sign, and upload the Honesty Declaration in your online application.
 This signed declaration is a binding document to declare that all the work completed is the applicants’ own.